php-resta/skeleton/README.md

 [![Build Status](https://travis-ci.org/aligurbuz/resta.svg?branch=master)](https://travis-ci.org/aligurbuz/resta)

-# resta
+# Resta Api Structure
-php restfull api
 resta php api restfull framework

-# Introduction
+# About Resta

 Developing rest api with php has never been so enjoyable..
 We are claiming.You will so love this structure.
 Slogan; If the machine can make itself the code that you write, do not write it.